 Two-and-a-half years ago, things were not as dire for him.
 He was receiving daily physical therapy and was improving.
 He had gotten to the point where he could squeeze a ball, touch his nose, eat a french fry, and do other tasks.
 Unfortunately, Medicaid stopped paying for therapy and any help he gets now is provided for free by physical therapists.
 Therapists have said if he was able to receive therapy two or three times a week, his condition could improve.
 He tries to do exercises on his own, but this is very limited.

 He says he would rather not continue to live if he is forced to live like this for the rest of his life.
 Unfortunately, with Medicaid budgets limited and with some Oklahoma lawmakers proposing cuts for Medicaid, it is not clear if he will ever be able to receive the therapy which could help improve his quality of life.

 Legislators last year were talking about reducing Medicaid reimbursement rates by as much as 25 percent.
 This has led to speculation that some nursing homes would have to shut down.
 The cuts were averted last year, but the threat of cuts and changes to Medicaid linger and these cuts could make life for patients like this man even worse.

 Getting Help from an Oklahoma City Medicaid Planning Lawyer

 Seniors need to do Medicaid planning to make sure they receive help from the government in paying for nursing home care and other medical costs, while also acquiring needed insurance for non-covered expenses.

 Seniors should work with a Medicaid planning and elder law attorney to develop a comprehensive plan to protect themselves so they can obtain the medical care they need.
-Parman & Easterday is here to help, so give us a call today at (405) 703-9987 or (913) 385-9400 or contact us online to find out more.
+Parman & Easterday is here to help, so give us a call today at (405) 703-9987 or contact us online to find out more.